Na3NTA - information sheet

 About this substance

-- The screening assessment summarized here focuses on glycine, N,N-bis(carboxymethyl)-, trisodium salt.
-This substance may also be referred to as Na3NTA.
-It was assessed as part of the third phase of the Chemicals Management Plan.
+- The screening assessment focused on glycine, N,N-bis(carboxymethyl)-, trisodium salt.
+This substance may also be referred to as nitrilotriacetic acid or Na3NTA.
+It was assessed as part of the third phase of the Chemicals Management Plan (CMP).

-- Na3NTA was previously included in the Final Screening Assessment for Glycine, N,N-bis(carboxymethyl)- (nitrilotriacetic acid, or NTA), but the assessment did not have a conclusion for Na3NTA.
+- The health effects data on Na3NTA were previously included as supporting information in the Final Screening Assessment for Glycine, N,N-bis(carboxymethyl)- (nitrilotriacetic acid, or NTA), but that assessment did not have a conclusion for Na3NTA.

-- According to information gathered by the Government, Na3NTA is used in Canada in water treatment, cleaning products, food packaging, paper products, fabric, textile and leather articles, personal care, photographic supplies, and agricultural products.
+- According to information gathered by the Government, Na3NTA is used in Canada in water treatment, cleaning products, paper products, fabric, textile and leather articles, personal care, photographic supplies, and agricultural products.

-- Na3NTA may be used in cleaners and detergents used in food processing establishments and in pest control products registered in Canada.
+- Na3NTA may be used as a component in the manufacture of food packaging materials, in cleaners, sanitizers, and hand treatments used in food processing establishments, and in pest control products registered in Canada.

 Human and ecological exposures